jefmenegazzo/jefmenegazzo/README.md

-Hello World!
+🌎 Hello World!

-My name is Jeferson Menegazzo.
-I am a Machine Learning and Artificial Intelligence Engineer, as well as a Senior Software Engineer.
+My name is Jeferson Menegazzo, and I am a Machine Learning Engineer and Senior Software Engineer.
+You can find me on the following social networks:

 <!--div align="center">
   <table>